okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 Source link: https://www.figma.com/file/YH5Zhzp66kGCglrXQUag2E/%F0%9F%93%8A-Updated-Diagrams-for-Dev-Docs?type=design&node-id=4481-74679&mode=design&t=lnUeadtDVve0T0Nh-0
 -->

+### Submit an OIN integration

-* **Submit an OIN integration**: If you want to publish your integration in the Okta Integration Network (OIN), follow the instructions in [OIN Wizard: Submit an SSO integration](/docs/guides/submit-oin-app/).
+If you want to publish your integration in the Okta Integration Network (OIN), follow the instructions in [OIN Wizard: Submit an SSO integration](/docs/guides/submit-oin-app/).
 This guide shows you how to use the OIN Wizard to:

 * Add required integration artifacts and metadata.
 * Create an app integration instance for testing.
 * Test your SSO flows.
+* Submit your integration for OIN verification.

+Having your SSO integration public in the OIN catalog provides you with exposure to all Okta customers.

 > **Notes:**
 > * Creating an app integration instance doesn't automatically make it available in the [OIN](https://www.okta.com/integrations/).
 After you've tested your integration, you need to [submit it](/docs/guides/submit-oin-app/-/main/#submit-your-integration) to the OIN team for verification and publication.
-   > * The OIN Wizard doesn't support new SSO integrations with more than three app instance variables, or advanced SAML properties.
+> * The OIN Wizard doesn't support new SSO integrations with more than three app instance variables or advanced SAML features.

+### Add a private integration

-* **Add a private integration**: If you want your integration to exist only in your Okta org, follow the instructions in [Add a private SSO integration](/docs/guides/add-private-app).
+If you want your integration to exist only in your Okta org, follow the instructions in [Add a private SSO integration](/docs/guides/add-private-app/).
 This guide shows you how to use the Application Integration Wizard (AIW) in the Admin Console to:

 * Create your app integration instance.
 * Test your SSO flows.

 Your org users can access your app once SSO is configured.

+The following are common use cases for adding a private SSO integration:

+* I want to test my SSO integration in my developer-edition org.
+I have no immediate plans to have it publicly available.
+* I want my SSO integration only to be available in the org I'm using.
+* I have a SAML integration with more than three instance variables and advanced SAML features that aren't included in the OIN Wizard.

 ## Next steps

-Follow either pathways:
+After you've added the SSO component in your app, start the submission process to have your SSO integration included in the OIN:

+* Review the [Publish an OIN integration](/docs/guides/submit-app-overview/) overview to understand the submission process for publishing an integration.
-* [OIN Wizard: Submit an SSO integration](/docs/guides/submit-oin-app/)&mdash;if you want your SSO integration to be in the OIN catalog for exposure to all Okta customers.
+* Follow the [OIN Wizard: Submit an SSO integration](/docs/guides/submit-oin-app/) guide to submit your SSO integration.

-* [Add a private SSO integration](/docs/guides/add-private-app)&mdash;for the following use cases:
-   - I want to test my SSO integration in my developer-edition org.
-I have no immediate plans to have it publicly available.
-   - I want my SSO integration only to be available in the org I'm using.
-   - I have a SAML integration with more than three instance variables and advanced SAML features that aren't included in the OIN Wizard.

 ## See also